nautobot/nautobot/nautobot/docs/models/extras/status.md

 ### `StatusModelSerializerMixin` serializer mixin

 Any serializer that is intended to have a `status` field must inherit from `nautobot.extras.api.serializers.StatusModelSerializerMixin`.
-This adds an `nautobot.extras.api.nested_serializers.NestedStatusSerializer` to the serializer.
+This adds an `nautobot.extras.api.fields.StatusSerializerField` to the serializer.

 +/- 2.0.0
-    This mixin was changed to use a `NestedStatusSerializer`; the former `StatusSerializerField` was removed from Nautobot.
+    The `StatusSerializerField` was changed to use a `NestedStatusSerializer` instead of presenting choices as a list of enums.

 ### Table field